Inside the Systems

 You visit the doctor, show your insurance card, and later receive an explanation of benefits you can barely understand.
 Sometimes insurance pays most of the bill.
 Sometimes you owe far more than expected.
 Sometimes claims are denied for reasons that seem absurd.
 The claims process feels like a black box where unpredictable decisions affect your wallet.

 Health insurance claims processing determines what gets paid and by whom after you receive medical care.
-The system handles billions of claims annually through a complex chain of codes, rules, contracts, and automated decisions.
+According to AHIP (America's Health Insurance Plans), insurers process approximately 5 billion claims annually through a complex chain of codes, rules, contracts, and automated decisions.
+This analysis draws on publicly available CMS claims processing guidelines, Kaiser Family Foundation research, and health insurance industry data to explain how the system operates.

 This article explains how health insurance claims actually work, from the moment you receive care through final payment or denial.